What Is a Post-Mortem?

 - The person accountable for implementing each action item

 One effective tool is the Five Whys analysis.
 This technique guides you to ask “Why?” five times to isolate the root cause of an issue.
 You can read more about the Five Whys technique in this article on blameless post-mortem meetings.
+For general information about post-mortem meetings, you can also read our "How to Run a Post-Mortem Meeting" article.

 Pre-Mortems and When to Perform Them